-- a new gene type: tssarrow - border\color and color\utr can be set to bed\rgb. - all\labels\inside allow to put the name of the region on the left if it ends after the plotted region. - labels\in\margin allow to put the name of the region in the margin if it ends after the plotted region. - line\width can now be set in the narrowPeak tracks. - colormap can now be set in bedgraphMatrix tracks.
+- border\color and color\utr can be set to bed\rgb. - all\labels\inside allow to put the name of the region on the left if it ends after the plotted region. - labels\in\margin allow to put the name of the region in the margin if it ends after the plotted region. - line\width can now be set in the narrowPeak tracks. - colormap can now be set in bedgraphMatrix tracks.